 The site is located within an urbanized, flat part of the city of Los Angeles.
-The site is located in a mapped liquefaction area although it is not within a landslide area, or earthquake-induced landslide zone (CGS 2014; City of Los Angeles 1996, Exhibits B and C).
-As stated above, the proposed project would not require construction or modification of the existing building and would not result in any additional risk regarding liquefaction.
+The site is not within a mapped liquefaction area, landslide area, or earthquake-induced landslide zone (CGS 2014; City of Los Angeles 1996, Exhibits B and C).
 No impact related to liquefaction or landslides would occur.

-As previously stated, the proposed project involves licensing an existing cultivator, distributor, manufacturer and retailer that operates out of an existing storefront in an urbanized, flat landscape.
-The proposed project would not include construction or modification of the existing building.
+As previously stated, the proposed project involves licensing an existing indoor cannabis cultivator, distributor, and retailer that operates out of existing commercial and industrial buildings in an urbanized, flat landscape.
+The proposed project would not include construction or modification of the existing buildings.
 Therefore, no erosion or loss of topsoil would occur, and the proposed project would not make the underlying geologic unit and soil less stable.
 There would be no impact related to erosion and geologic and soil instability.